 Due to facility issues, this licensing program has limited operations.
 There may be delays in responding to requests.
 We apologize for the inconvenience.
 We’re working toward resuming all business operations as soon as possible.

 By law, you must have a concealed pistol license (CPL) when you are:

-Please contact the law enforcement agency that you applied with.
+Contact the law enforcement agency where you applied.

 By law, we can’t provide any information related to anyone’s record, except to law enforcement and correctional agencies.

 You can request this information by completing a Firearms Record Certification Request.
 When completed, take the form and your photo identification to a local law enforcement agency.

 Contact the court where you were convicted, or the superior court where you live.